Leuprolide Acetate (Lupron®, Lupron Depot®, Eligard®, Prostap®, Viadur®) - For Women

 Possible Side Effects of Leuprolide Acetate

 There are a number of things you can do to manage the side effects of leuprolide acetate.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Initial Tumor Flare

-When starting goserelin, the body has a temporary increase in estrogen levels.
+When starting leuprolide acetate, the body has a temporary increase in estrogen levels.
 This "flare" can lead to a temporary increase in the tumor size, causing symptoms to worsen.
 Your healthcare team can tell you what to look for in your particular case and what to do about it.

 - Keep well-hydrated with eight glasses of water daily.